greedyj4ck/react-json-form/README.md

 # react-json-form

-React Component for editing JSON data using form inputs.
+Fork of React Component for editing JSON data using form inputs.
+Wraped in Bootstrap elements.

 # Developing